 Google Chrome browser includes a security feature called Strict Site Isolation which hardens the security of Chrome browsers and can provide protection against some vulnerabilities.
-The feature is not enabled by default in Chrome 63 but will be enabled in Google Chrome 64.
+The feature is enabled in Google Chrome.
 According to Google, “When you enable site isolation, content for each open website in the Chrome browser is always rendered in a dedicated process, isolated from other sites.
 This creates an additional security boundary between websites”.

-Modern day browsers come with an additional layer of security to limit the damage that can be caused by attackers.
-It uses two processes called Browser process and Renderer process.
-The browser process manages the UI and tab of the browser and renderer processes are specific to the tab only.
-These renderer processes use open source tool engine for translating and laying out HTML.
-The renderer process and browser process communicate via Chromium IPC system to maintain the global state.
+Modern-day browsers come with an additional layer of security to limit the damage that attackers can cause.
+It uses two processes called the Browser process and the Renderer process.
+The browser process manages the UI and tab of the browser, and renderer processes are specific to the tab only.
+These renderer processes use open-source tool engines for translating and laying out HTML.
+The renderer and browser processes communicate via the Chromium IPC system to maintain the global state.

-The Strict Site Isolation feature runs each website in its own isolated process and ensures that the processes are limited to the website which improves stability and security.
-Sometimes due to some security flaws, the malicious websites enter the other data inside the browser which may grant hackers access to your login credentials.
+The Strict Site Isolation feature runs each website in its own isolated process and ensures that the processes are limited to the website, improving stability and security.
+Sometimes due to some security flaws, the malicious websites enter the other data inside the browser, which may grant hackers access to your login credentials.
 Strict Site Isolation is additional security against such bugs.
 With this feature enabled, each website will run in a Sandbox, and the processes will be limited to that website solely.

 This means the attackers won’t be able to interact with or steal the content from your accounts on other websites.
-Also crashing of one tab won’t take the entire Window with it.
-Site Isolation protects your browser against ransomware and other malware, and also control Spectre processor security vulnerabilities.
+Also, crashing one tab won’t take the entire Window with it.
+Site Isolation protects your browser against ransomware and other malware and controls Spectre processor security vulnerabilities.

-Strict Site Isolation feature was actually aimed at enterprises but can be used by anyone to add a new layer of security in the Chrome browser.
-While this feature will certainly help in hardening the security but will also increase the memory usage by approximately 10–20%.
+The Strict Site Isolation feature was aimed at enterprises but can be used by anyone to add a new layer of security in the Chrome browser.
+While this feature will help harden the security but will also increase memory usage by approximately 10–20%.
 So if your computer RAM is already low, you might not want to try this feature.

 Enable Strict Site Isolation via Chrome flags